 fail ventures is a unique venture studio

-William Wolfram started his first business at the age of 13 selling custom built computers to friends and family, later dropping out of school at 15 to run his businesses full time.
-Since then, he has founded several profitable businesses and has profitably sold more than half a billion US dollars of stuff online.
-William is CEO at fail ventures, and Chairman at Trifecta Retail Ventures, DealDash and Galton Voysey.
+william wolfram started his first business at the age of 13 selling custom built computers to friends and family, later dropping out of school at 15 to run his businesses full time. since then, he has co-founded several profitable businesses. william is ceo at fail ventures, and chairman at trifecta retail ventures and sits on the boards of a number of startups including galton voysey and dealdash.

 Katerina Yip has built and launched multiple businesses with varying success - with one in particular going on to become a multi-million dollar brand.
 Katerina has a law degree from the University of Durham, which comes in handy from time to time.